Heather Brake, MS, DVM, DACVPMAssistant Professor, Global Health Studies, College of Veterinary Medicine

 Assistant Professor, College of Human Medicine

-Mohamed Satti earned his PhD degree from the University of Copenhagen in Denmark and has taught and researched internationally in the areas of public health, parasitology, immunology, and infectious diseases.
-Dr. Satti teaches in both the MSU Public Health and Global Studies programs as well as the College of Veterinary Medicine.
-Dr. Satti is a visiting professor of immunology and parasitology in the School of Veterinary Medicine at St. Matthew’s University, Grand Cayman, conducting research on heart worms in dogs and cats to help identify new pathological markers for human & animal Filarial infection.
-His research interests include host-parasite relationships, the role of basophils during parasitic infection, and the pathological mechanisms of filarial worms in humans and animals.
-He has made significant research contributions in the immunology of infectious diseases and his research has resulted in a number of peer reviewed publications and international presentations on topics of Global Public Health Significance, including parasites immunological mechanisms and host-parasite interaction of tropical infectious disease.
+Dr. Satti earned his PhD degree from the University of Copenhagen in Denmark and has taught and researched internationally in the areas of public health, parasitology, immunology, and infectious diseases.
+He teaches in both the Public Health and Global Studies programs, and in College of Veterinary Medicine.
+He is a visiting professor of immunology and parasitology in St. Matthew’s University, Grand Cayman, School of Veterinary Medicine, conducting research on heart worms in dogs and cats to help identify new pathological markers for human & animal Filarial infection.
+His research interests include host-parasite relationships, role of basophils during parasitic infection, and pathological mechanisms of filarial worms in humans and animals.
+He has made significant research contributions in the immunology of infectious diseases and his research has resulted in multiple peer reviewed publications and international presentations on topics of Global Public Health Significance.
 Dr. Satti teaches OST 823 Global Burden of Disease.

 Mieka Smart, Dr.P.H., M.H.S.